Yosyp Bezpalko: Biography

 He was born in Chernivtsi, Northern Bukovina to a poor middle-class family.

 Due to political activity, he was expelled from the gymnasium.
 In 1899, he founded a secret group of high school and student youth.
 From 1901 to 1902 he edited the Bukovina newspaper, a body of the Bukovinian national organization.
 In 1903, he began teaching.
 Founder of one of the first Sich societies (which promoted physical education and fire-fighting organization) in Bukovina and editor of the teacher's magazine Promin (1903).
 From 1907 to 1908 he was the regional secretary of the Bukovina trade unions.

-In 1907—1914 he was the founder and chairman of the regional organization of the Ukrainian Social Democratic Party (USDP) in Bukovina, and in 1908—1914 he was the editor of a local party body, the Borba newspaper.

-In 1915—1916 he was the chairman of the educational commission in the camp for Ukrainian prisoners of war (Rastatt, Germany).
+From 1907 to 1914 Bezpalko was the founder and chairman of the regional organization of the Ukrainian Social Democratic Party (USDP) in Bukovina, and from 1908 to 1914 he was the editor of a local party body, the Borba newspaper.
+He was the chairman of the educational commission in the camp for Ukrainian prisoners of war in Rastatt, Germany.